Discount Brokers

 A flat-fee broker is a leveraged bet on retail derivatives volume.

 This is what makes the comparison interesting: their fates are correlated.
-Either both compound or both compress.
+Either both compound, or both compress.

-In 2021, Dhan entered a settled category.
-The model is no longer in question.
-The acquisition cost is higher (everyone competes for the same trader), but the product education is done.
+In 2010, Zerodha had to educate retail traders on what flat-fee discount broking even meant.
+Demat penetration was under 5% of households.
+In 2021, Dhan entered a market where the model is no longer in question.
+Acquisition cost is higher (everyone competes for the same trader), but product education is done.
+A ₹2,500-4,000 Cr revenue base at the same margins is structurally available; FY2025 is on that curve.

 The Read